-- 1.4 This Policy Statement seeks to establish sensible controls and appropriate guidance to encourage and further the efforts that are being made by the Council and its partners together with the licensed trade to help the Authority deal with issues that arise from licensable activities.
-This will be achieved by:- - Establishing and building upon best practice within the industry; - Recognising and facilitating the role of partners and stakeholders; - Encouraging self-regulation by licensees and managers; - Providing a clear basis for the determination of licence applications; and - Supporting related policies and strategies of the District Council. - An inspection and enforcement regime targeted at premises that present a high risk. - 1.5 The Authority is committed to working with its licensing partners and stakeholders in delivering the licensing function.
+1.4 This Policy Statement seeks to establish sensible controls and appropriate guidance to encourage and further the efforts that are being made by the Council and its partners together with the licensed trade to help the Authority deal with issues that arise from licensable activities.

+This will be achieved by:-

+- Establishing and building upon best practice within the industry; - Recognising and facilitating the role of partners and stakeholders; - Encouraging self-regulation by licensees and managers; - Providing a clear basis for the determination of licence applications; and - Supporting related policies and strategies of the District Council. - An inspection and enforcement regime targeted at premises that present a high risk. - 1.5 The Authority is committed to working with its licensing partners and stakeholders in delivering the licensing function.
 This Policy Statement therefore seeks to provide information on the general approach that the Authority will take in carrying out its licensing functions. - 1.6 In preparing and publishing this Policy Statement due regard has been given to the guidance issued by the Secretary of State under section 182 of the Act, and to good practice advice issued by approved government advisory bodies.
 In particular the Authority has consulted those persons and bodies as required by the guidance and given proper weight to their views.
 Partnership working between licensing authorities in Nottinghamshire has enhanced the production of this Policy Statement and will help ensure consistency in terms of both policy and enforcement where licensing boundaries meet. - 1.7 This Policy Statement should not be regarded or interpreted as indicating that any requirement of law may be overridden; each application will be considered and treated on its own merits.
 No restrictive controls will be introduced or imposed unless they are felt to be necessary and appropriate.

 - 1.8 There are certain matters which the Authority is prevented from taking into account or from dealing with in a specified way.
 For example the Authority is not entitled to take the issue of the "need" for further licensed premises into account when determining licence applications.
-On the other hand the cumulative impact of licensed premises on the promotion of the Licensing Objectives is a matter that can be properly considered by the Authority if required. - 1.9 The 4 statutory licensing objectives aim to reduce crime and disorder and increase public safety.
-Licensing policies are not currently required to address Public Health concerns, however, there is strong evidence that alcohol outlet density is associated with increased alcohol-related hospital admissions and alcohol-related mortality.
-Alcohol is a casual factor in more than 60 medical conditions and alcohol misuse is the biggest risk factor for death, ill-health and disability among 15-49 year olds in the UK, and the fifth biggest risk factor across all ages (Alcohol Change UK 2018). - 1.10 Whilst the exact relationship between alcohol and ill-health is often complex and affected by other factors such as the socioeconomic make-up of the neighbourhood, studies have found that Licensing systems are a key component of an overall alcohol control policy (Institute of Alcohol Studies 2018).
-In light of this, this authority has reviewed Public Health indicators both at District level from the Local Alcohol Profiles for England and at sub-district level.
+On the other hand the cumulative impact of licensed premises on the promotion of the Licensing Objectives is a matter that can be properly considered by the Authority if required. - 1.9 The four statutory licensing objectives aim to reduce crime and disorder and increase public safety.
+Licensing policies are not currently required to address Public Health concerns; however, there is strong evidence that alcohol outlet density is associated with increased alcohol-related hospital admissions and alcohol-related mortality.
+Alcohol contributes to more than 60 diseases and health conditions and represents 10% of the burden of disease and death in the UK, placing it in the top three lifestyle risk factors after smoking and obesity.